Florida State Road 23: History

 The plans for connecting I-10 to SR 21 (Blanding Blvd) date back to 1979.
 SR 23 was originally planned as a toll road by Florida's Turnpike Enterprise to meet those plans, but those plans fell through in 1997.

 The Jacksonville Transportation Authority and Clay County worked together to connect Branan Field Road in Clay County and Chaffee Road in Duval County.
 By 2003, the Duval County section was open, and connected south to Branan Field Road in Clay County.
 By late 2004, the Clay County section was added.
-On August 9, 2025, the second phase in Clay County opened, extending the route from SR 21 near Middleburg to U.S. Route 17 south of Green Cove Springs.
+On August 9, 2025, the second phase in Clay County opened, extending the route from SR 21 near Middleburg to US 17 south of Green Cove Springs.
+On June 29, 2026, the final segment of the second phase opened, extending the route from US 17 south of Green Cove Springs to SR 16 on the eastern edge of Green Cove Springs.

 The project was formerly known as the First Coast Outer Beltway and the Branan Field-Chaffee Expressway, but its current name is the First Coast Expressway.

 Future

 The partial outer beltway when finished will contain 17 interchanges and a new bridge across the St. Johns River in place of the current two-lane Shands Bridge.